department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Work with your agent to put together and sign a purchase agreement.

 Be sure the sales contract includes the “VA Escape Clause.”
-This voids the contract if the property doesn’t appraise for the contract price.
+This provides an option to void the contract if the property doesn't appraise for the contract price.

 </li>

 <li class="process-step list-two">

-##### Have the house appraised and inspected.
+##### Have the house inspected and appraised.

-A VA-approved appraiser will appraise the house to make sure it meets basic property condition requirements, and will determine the value of the house.
+A VA-approved appraiser will appraise the house to make sure it meets basic property condition requirements, and will provide an opinion of value on the house.
 Please be aware that an appraisal isn't the same as an inspection.
 We strongly recommend that you get an inspection to check for any major defects before you purchase a house.

 </li>